 Why?
-The skinny CD case you purchased is too thin to see in a stack of CDs.
+The skinny CD case is too thin to see in a stack of CDs.

-When you write a letter or promo about your music, make it short.
+When you write a letter or promo about your music, please make it short.

 All music professionals get hundreds of emails.
 Address the note to them directly and say something human.
 Otherwise it’s spam.

 If the letter is too long, uses prose instead of bullet points, or has tons of material it won’t all get read unless we already have a professional relationship.